Dental hygienist: Direct access to care with a dental hygienist

 The dental hygienists in some parts of North America can provide oral hygiene treatment based on the assessment of a patient's needs without the authorization of a dentist, treat the patient in absence of a dentist, and also maintain a provider-patient relationship.

 India

-The Dental Hygienist Course in India is a full-time 2-year diploma course.
-The Dental Hygienist course is regulated and controlled by the Dental Council of India.
-After completion of the course a dental hygienist should register with a state dental council.
-Any person who is a registered dental hygienist in a one state may practice as such in any other.
-The Federation of Indian Dental Hygienists Association is the primary national body representing the dental hygienist profession in India, however some state dental hygienist associations also work at state level.
+The Dental Hygienist Course in India is a full-time two-year diploma course.
+The dental hygienist course is regulated and controlled by the Dental Council of India.
+After completing the course, a dental hygienist should register with a state dental council.
+Any registered dental hygienist in one state may practice as in any other.
+The Federation of Indian Dental Hygienists Association is the primary national body representing the dental hygienist profession in India, however, some state dental hygienist associations also work at the state level.
 In India, dental hygienists do not need to be employed by a dentist but can have their own clinic.